stacy-rendall/pandas-101/readme.md

     - `matplotlib` plotting/charting
     - `openpyxl` read/write Excel
     - `pandas` data analysis library
-1. open this folder in VS Code
+1. open this folder in VS Code: `code .`
 1. in VS Code open the `example.ipynb` file
-1. use the run buttons to run specific cells or the entire Notebook
+1. use the run buttons to run specific cells or run all to run the entire Notebook